 Download and submit a personal income statement

 Separate personal income statements are available for each tax year.
-Personal income statements and explanatory notes in all EU languages, Norwegian and Icelandic are available on the Tax and Customs Administration’s website.
+Personal income statements and explanatory notes in all EU languages, Norwegian and Icelandic are available on the Tax Administration’s website.
 The website also explains the conditions your personal income statement must meet and how you should submit it.

 If you have any questions, please do not hesitate to contact us.